-As job sites start to add up, it can be difficult for a project manager to oversee field work at every location.
-Look for software that offers field management and execution features to help create and communicate daily work plans, keep in touch with crew members, and capture the results of the workday at the end of each shift.
-Some software can even help you stay compliant by managing inspection forms, and streamlining the process for equipment, safety, and quality inspections.
+As job sites start to add up, it can be difficult for a project manager in the construction industry to oversee fieldwork at every location.
+Look for construction project management software that offers field management and execution features to help the contractor foreman create and communicate daily project plans, keep in touch with crew members, assign tasks, improve scheduling, and capture the results of the workday at the end of each shift.
+Some construction software can even help your construction business stay compliant by managing inspection forms and streamlining the process for equipment, safety, and quality inspections.

 5. Actionable Data Analytics

 Most construction project management software will help you organize your workflow, keep track of client communications, and manage projects.
 But if you want the most bang for your buck, find construction software that contains a document management feature and will make it easy to review data in order to improve your processes.
 Some tools offer reporting features that will give you insight into your productivity and inventory management.
 You may be able to monitor resources and measure earned value by tracking processes on a cost and schedule basis.
 This can help you increase productivity, improve performance and scheduling, and enable strategic insight.
 If you have a labor shortage (a serious problem for most construction projects), you can spot it faster and take action immediately.

 While knowing which features you need from construction management software is half the battle, it’s not always easy to tell which tools have those features.
 To make your search easier, each of the following construction project management software solutions includes the features we’ve listed above.

 - Sage 300 Construction and Real Estate